diegugawa/miniconda-jupyter/README.md

     bash docker_jupyterlab.sh amazonlinux:2
     ````

-2. During execution, it runs the scripts `source_docker.sh`, `install_miniconda` and eventually `install_jupyterlab.sh`.
+2. During execution, it runs the scripts `source_docker.sh`, `install_miniconda.sh` and eventually `install_jupyterlab.sh`.
 These scripts update system packages, download `miniconda` and install the appropiate packages based on the file `requirements.txt` including "Jupyter Lab".

 3. As one of the last steps, it creates a temporary directory as well as a random "token" that you can use to connect from the URL.